 - low estrogen and progesterone before our period

 - Start an anti-candida diet and add plenty of top-notch probiotics.

 - Learn to regulate your estrogen and progesterone levels throughout the cycle so the dips don’t effect you as much.
 You can learn how to rebalance these hormones naturally in the free exclusive 8-day full program viewing.

 Craving #4: caffeine (coffee and tea)

 - Adrenal fatigue; you need coffee to get you started and get you going through the day as your adrenals are too pooped.

 - Lack of quality sleep; you need caffeine to compensate for the lack of energy from insufficient sleep.

 - Stress and habit.

 - Adrenal fatigue; adopt an adrenal recovery protocol of de-stressing, diet change and herbal/hormonal support.
-I teach that at the complete Cooking for Balance program.

 - Stress and habit; switch to herbal teas or green tea (lower caffeine), especially matcha tea.
 Try the roasted chicory root “coffee” (recipe here) if it’s the taste you are after.